Atticus29/clark_bio_160/syllabus.md

 In my experience, most introductory-level science classes are challenging because they introduce new terminology and concepts.
 It will be important to use study time wisely.
 Here is a list of suggestions:
 - Work hard during lectures.
 This work does not involve writing, word for word, everything that is said.
 Consider instead the strategy of taking sketchy notes during class, which frees up limited attention space for listening, participating, and thinking about the topics discussed.
 Following class, flesh out your notes, adding as much detail as possible.
 This forces a re-thinking of the discussion, putting the concepts in an order that makes sense to you.
 - Make a list of questions as you study your notes and read the textbook.
 Ask these questions during conference, lecture, or ask another student while you're studying.
-- Use the objectives at the beginning of each chapter AND the questions at the end of the chapter as a study guide TODO true?.
-These review questions will highlight what is most important to focus on in the text.
-If any of my objectives for a unit go beyond those mentioned in the textbook, I will make you aware of that.
+- Use the objectives associated with each chapter in the Learning Objectives module on Canvas AND the questions at the end of the chapter as a study guide.
+These resources will highlight what is most important to focus on in the text.
+If any of my objectives for a unit go beyond those mentioned in on Canvas, I will make you aware of that.
 - Form study groups!
 Study groups can help everyone, whether you are doing well or are doing poorly.
 Use your study group to quiz each other and offer short teaching demos to each other on particular topics; you never truly appreciate what you know and don't know until you have to teach it to somebody else.